azonenberg/common-ibc/README.md

 ### Input under / over voltage

-The input is monitored by a LTC4367 protection controller.
+The input is monitored by a TPS16630 protection controller, which also provides soft-start for the input bulk capacitance.
 If the input voltage drops below 40V or rises above 56V (corresponding to 10-14V output) the system will shut down completely (input power cut off upstream of the charge pump, disabling the microcontroller, 3.3V standby rail, and all internal circuitry past the protection controller).

-The LTC4367 protects against overvoltage to +100V as well as negative voltage to -40V, however the input is not tolerant to reverse polarity 48V and is keyed to minimize the risk of accidental reverse power connection.
+The input has a Schottky diode to ground in reverse polarity.
+If the input goes significantly negative (reverse polarity connection) the diode will conduct and blow the input fuse, hopefully protecting the load and possibly even the power supply from damage.

-The input fuse and common mode choke are upstream of the LTC4367.
-The choke has a maximum voltage rating of 80V, so while the load and ICs on the converter will be protected against input overvoltage to 100V, applying >80V may damage the choke.
+As an additional protection against catastrophic overvoltage at the input, a zener clamp will trip at approximately 58V, blowing the input fuse.

 ### Output under / over voltage